 Oil-based color pencils are a different animal than the more familiar wax-based color pencils.

-1. A favorite brand I have used is the Faber-Castell Polychromos.
-The color is super saturated like the Derwent Colorsoft and Prismacolor Premier, but it doesn't have the graininess.
-This is an oil-based color pencil that is a sheer pleasure to work with.
+The Faber-Castell Polychromos is a favorite brand I have used.
+The color is super saturated, like the Derwent Colorsoft and Prismacolor Premier, but it doesn't have the same graininess.
+This oil-based color pencil is a sheer pleasure to work with.
 I would say save your money and buy these when you can.

 - One big advantage of oil-based pencils is there is no wax bloom.
 Wax bloom is a whitish layer that appears if you are layering on your colors.
 It sometimes occurs when too much pressure is applied to the paper.
-The amount of wax bloom that develops on your drawing depends on the quality of the wax-based pencils you are using and how you use them.
-It seems that the more pressure you exert using a wax-based color pencil, the more wax bloom develops.
+The amount of wax bloom that develops on your drawing depends on the quality of the wax-based pencils you use and how you use them.
+The more pressure you exert using a wax-based color pencil, the more wax bloom develops.

-You can get sets of the Faber Castell Polychromos for a fraction of their high in-store retail price on Amazon.
-This is an excellent brand that does not get enough press in my opinion.
+- You can get sets of the Faber Castell Polychromos for a fraction of their high in-store retail price on Amazon.
+This is an excellent brand that does not get enough press, in my opinion.
 They have extremely rich colors and a beautiful nongrainy laydown.
 If you want to buy them as open stock (selecting exactly which colors you want), they are reasonably priced—not all open stock pencils are.
-I have found they are less expensive than Prismacolor open stock and a better value.
+They are less expensive than Prismacolor open stock and are of better value.

 - They seem to last forever because of the harder leads.
 I am speaking from experience.
 Harder leads are easier to sharpen and don't crumble anywhere near as much.
 In the long run, for me, they are more economical.

-2. Another oil-based pencil with excellent quality is Holbein.
+Holbein is another oil-based pencil with excellent quality.
 I have not tried these but am going on reputation.
-Holbein is a professional grade brand for oil paints, so I would not be surprised that the pencils would also be excellent.
+Holbein is a professional-grade brand for oil paints, so I would not be surprised that the pencils would also be excellent.
 They are not sold as open stock, and in the States, you have to buy them online.

-3. Lyra Rembrandt Polycolor is another oil-based pencil I do not have experience with but am listing this because I have used Rembrandt products and have not been disappointed.
+Lyra Rembrandt Polycolor is another oil-based pencil I do not have experience with, but I am listing this because I have used Rembrandt products and have not been disappointed.
 To me, the vehicle is not quite as important as color quality.
 In the world of color pencils, "vehicle" is what the color is mixed with, whether it be wax or oil.
-I have listed certain brands because I can vouch for them and the color saturation is generally excellent.
+I have listed certain brands because I can vouch for them, and the color saturation is generally excellent.